 To make this possible at scale, we suggest a tiered structure of peer tutors: high school students tutor elementary school students as an elective course, college students tutor middle school students as a federal work-study job, and recent college graduates tutor high school students as full-time tutors.

 Tutors at each level would voluntarily choose to participate in the program and would be compensated, depended on their level, with elective course credit, Federal Work-Study wages, or stipends similar to those received by AmeriCorps members.
-Districts that choose to participate would have autonomy to build their programs around these core design principals and tailor them to local needs.
+Districts that choose to participate would have autonomy to build their programs around these core design principles and tailor them to local needs.

 Of course, this idea would require a substantial investment from the federal government.
 In addition to tutor pay, our blueprint also includes funding for embedded coordinators in schools and districts as well as peer leaders that support tutors ongoing development.
 We estimate that a program targeting all K-12 students in the nation’s 20,000 lowest-performing schools would cost the federal government about $10 billion annually.
 Expanding tutoring across all K-8 schools with high concentrations of students from low-income backgrounds—so-called Title I schools—would cost approximately $16 billion annually.